linsir/doubanrobot/README.md

 The variable `douban_id` should be filled in.
 You can find it in the above url or your douban homepage.

-Some people use charactor as their `douban_id`, however I just test the interge type `douban_id `, which is also the original format.
+Some people use characters as their `douban_id`, however I just test the interge type `douban_id `, which is also the original format.

 `topics_list` is a list of the interger part of your topics url